 - Ancient Greek

 - Applied Mathematics

 - Art History

 - Classical Civilization

 - Comparative Literature

 - Comparative Political Communication

 - Computer Science

 - Creative Writing

 - Critical Theory

 - Economics

 - Environmental Policy

 - Environmental Science

-- European and Mediterranean Cultures

-- European Languages and Cultures

 - Film Studies

 - Fine Arts

 - French

 - Gender Studies

 - Global Communications

 - History

 - Information and Communication Technologies

 - International Business Administration

 - International Law

 - Journalism

 - Latin

 - Linguistics

 - Medieval Studies

 - Middle Eastern and Islamic Cultures

 - Parisian Studies

 - Philosophy

 - Politics

 - Psychology

-- Renaissance Studies

 - Sociocultural Anthropology

 - Statistics

 - Theater and Performance

-- Urban Studies in European and Mediterranean Cities

-- Urban Studies in Global Cities

 - Visual Culture

 Most minors consist of 20 credit hours, but some total as many as 24 credit hours.
 Minors must be completed at the same time as the BA or BS degree.
 No more than 8 credits from courses taken outside AUP may be applied towards a minor, and these courses must be specifically accepted by the department supervising the minor.
-All courses counting towards a minor must be completed with a minimum 2.00 cumulative grade point average, with no individual grade lower than "C-
+All courses counting towards a minor must be completed with a minimum 2.00 cumulative grade point average, with no individual grade lower than "C-."

-."
 Courses taken to satisfy requirements for a minor must include at least three courses which are not being applied towards a major or another minor.
-Courses taken to satisfy the General Education requirements, including FirstBridge courses, may be applied towards a minor.
+Courses taken to satisfy the Core Curriculum requirements, including FirstBridge courses, may be applied towards a minor.
 Minors do not appear on diplomas but are noted on students' transcripts.
 A self-designed minor is an option for students with a GPA of 3.5 or above; the student and his or her advisor design these minors.